comtrya/comtrya/docs/src/command.md

 ## command.run

 This is the most basic, but yet powerful action as it can be used to run anything needed that is not directly supported in comtrya by an action.
+An alias exists, allowing you to abbreviate `command` as `cmd`.

 | Key        | Type                    | Optional | Description                                     |
 |:-----------|:------------------------|:---------|:------------------------------------------------|